 A Gunsite Academy Three Day Course Certificate that is good for any one, two, or three day course (a $1,195 value),

-A course certificate from onPoint Tactical for … Continue reading
+A course certificate from onPoint Tactical for the prize winner’s Continue reading

 When reading survivalist literature, on various blogs and in fiction, there are many good ideas and suggestions, but often suffering from an idealization of circumstances, both before and after “the event”, which throws all into confusion.
 On the one hand, preparations for disaster are too often haunted by the twin hell-hounds of over-confidence and the myth of universal preparedness.
 Over-confidence, in that the prepper is assumed to have unlimited financial resources and time to purchase the items suggested and to acquire the training needed to do various things.
 Universal preparedness, being a myth, is based on the idea that the things prepared for are the things one will have to deal with.
 Reality is a sloppy mess at times, and the things that happen are often not the things one has thought to deal with.
 Chaos is always bubbling under the surface, and in a SHTF scenario, chaos bursts to … Continue reading